getsolus/help-center-docs/docs/packaging/monitoring.yml.md

 # `monitoring.yml`

-:::warning
+:::important

-A `monitoring.yml` is not yet required for Solus packages.
+A `monitoring.yml` file is not yet required for Solus packages.

 :::

 A `monitoring.yml` file is included in the Packages repository directory for every Solus package to enable automatic scanning for new releases and security advisories.

-Checking for new releases is done by mapping the Solus package to an [Anitya](https://github.com/fedora-infra/anitya) ID. _Anitya_ is a Fedora (todo Red Hat?) project, part of [release-monitoring.org](https://release-monitoring.org/)
+Checking for new releases is done by mapping the Solus package to an [Anitya](https://github.com/fedora-infra/anitya) ID. _Anitya_ is a Red Hat project, part of [release-monitoring.org](https://release-monitoring.org/)

 Checking for security advisories ([CVEs](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)), is done by mapping the Solus package to a _Common Platform Enumeration Name_ ([CPE](https://nvd.nist.gov/products/cpe)) from the National Vulnerability Database.

-# systemd as an example
+## systemd as an example

-Let's look at the `monitoring.yml` for `systemd` as an example.
+Let's look at the `monitoring.yml` file for `systemd` as an example.

 The `systemd` directory in the Packages repository looks like this: